Building safety for flat buyers

 The form has several ratings, which vary from low risk of fire to combustible materials being found.
 Some ratings are suitable for certain lenders while some are not.

-Even if the building has a certificate with a rating that is suitable for some lenders at a point in time, this rating can be revised at any time, following a re-assessment of the building.
+Even if the external wall system has a form with a rating that is suitable for some lenders at a point in time, this rating can be revised at any time, following a re-assessment of the building.

 Should you be reassured that a lender has issued a mortgage offer on the flat you wish to buy?